Truth and Reconciliation Week 2022

 Tools for raising awareness

-The Pôle régional en enseignement supérieur de l’Estrie (PRESE) invites the general public and schools to consult its reference directory, which provides access to thousands of works and educational tools to increase knowledge about the issues experienced by First Nations, Inuit and Métis communities.
+The Pôle régional en enseignement supérieur de l’Estrie (PRESE) encourages the general public and schools to consult its reference directory, which provides access to thousands of works and educational tools to increase knowledge about the issues experienced by First Nations, Inuit and Métis communities.
 The National Centre for Truth and Reconciliation also offers several resources for schools.